whyismynamerudy/aartisan/README.md

 });
 ```

-## AI Integration
+## 🤖 AI Integration

-Aartisan can use LLMs (like Gemini or Cohere) to automatically analyze and enhance components.
-This requires an API key.
+Aartisan can use LLMs to automatically analyze and enhance components.
+This requires an API key from Gemini or Cohere.

 ```js
 // Configure in your application